Colours-nitkkr/Colours-nitkkr.github.io/contact.md

 ---
 layout: page
 title: Contact Us
-share-title: KAIR | Contact Us
+share-title: Colours | Contact Us
 ---

-For any inquiries, please email [kurukshetra.ai.research@gmail.com](mailto:kurukshetra.ai.research@gmail.com?subject=KAIR inquiry)
+For any inquiries, please email [connect.colours@gmail.com](mailto:connect.colours@gmail.com?subject=Colours inquiry)

 Note that before any work can be performed, a (virtual) meeting is usually held to gather requirements and discuss projects.